-After the FM24V05 (as receiver) acknowledges the slave address, the master can place the memory address on the bus for a write operation.
-The address requires two bytes.
-The complete 16-bit address is latched internally.
+After the FM24V10 (as receiver) acknowledges the slave address, the master can place the memory address on the bus for a write operation.
+The address requires a 1-bit page select and two bytes.
+Since the device uses 17 address bits, the page select bit is the MSB of the address followed by the remaining 16 address bits.
+The complete 17-bit address is latched internally.
 Each access causes the latched address value to be incremented automatically.
-The current address is the value that is held in the latch-either a newly written value or the address following the last access.
+The current address is the value that is held in the latch -- either a newly written value or the address following the last access.
 The current address will be held for as long as power remains or until a new value is written.
 Reads always use the current address.
 A random read address can be loaded by beginning a write operation as explained below.

-After transmission of each data byte, just prior to the acknowledge, the FM24V05 increments the internal address latch.
+After transmission of each data byte, just prior to the acknowledge, the FM24V10 increments the internal address latch.
 This allows the next sequential byte to be accessed with no additional addressing.
-After the last address (FFFFh) is reached, the address latch will roll over to 0000h.
+After the last address (1FFFFh) is reached, the address latch will roll over to 0000h.
 There is no limit to the number of bytes that can be accessed with a single read or write operation.